 Bots are great for quick replies, but sometimes, messages must escalate to a live agent.
 Whenever customer service agents need to get involved, they should reply to the customer’s inquiry within 24 hours with an update or a solution.

-Per Google’s guidelines for Business Messages, the platform may even deactivate the chat if you don’t respond within the appropriate time frame.
+According to Google, quick responses “promote trust and encourage engagement with your business.”
+Per Google’s guidelines for Business Messages, the platform may deactivate the chat if you don’t respond within 24 hours.

 Never ask for personal information via chat

-Make it clear to customers that it’s your policy to never directly ask for such private information.
+Make it clear to customers that it’s your policy to never directly ask for private information.
+You can set up your chatbot to deliver this message at the beginning of the conversation, immediately after your welcome message.
 That way, they’ll be more likely to spot a suspicious interaction if one occurs.

 Incorporate Business Messages into a larger messaging strategy